saifrais/w210-accident-detection/README.md

 * Automated notifications can assist monitoring
 * Improve emergency response time

-**Solution**
-Build an accident-detection algorithm for surveillance cameras and deploy a prototype on an edge device.
+**Solution:** Build an accident-detection algorithm for surveillance cameras and deploy a prototype on an edge device.